HUPO-PSI/psi-ms-CV/README.md

 ### Submitting a new term

 In order to submit a new term, please `fork` or make a new `branch` of this repository.
 Then, **you can add your CV term in the psi-ms.obo file**.
 Please do not modify the owl which will be auto-generate from the obo file.
 Finally, you can do a Pull Request to the main repo and a member of the HUPO-PSI CV group will review and merge the PR.
+Alternatively, please open an issue and fill in whatever information you have and we will work with you to get it into the shape we need.

 > If you're requesting multiple related terms, you can submit them in a single issue/pull request.

-Please keep in mind that when you change the psi-ms.obo file you must increase the version of the file, change the data of update, and add your name to the list of contributors.
+Please keep in mind that when you change the psi-ms.obo file you must increase the version of the file, change the `date` and `data-version` headers, and add your name to the list of contributors.

 ```obo
 format-version: 1.2